Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Spiral wave chimeras in an environmentally coupled Stuart-Landau oscillator system

-The critical coupling strength $K_{c}$ below which spiral wave chimeras would arise could be estimated by the following way.
+The critical coupling strength $K_{c}$ below which SWCs would arise could be estimated by the following way.
 As stated previously, the coupled equation represents a system among which oscillators are coupled indirectly through the diffusive environment $S$.
-The emergence of spiral wave chimeras can be viewed a continuation problem from the spiral wave solution as $K$ changes.
+The emergence of SWCs can be viewed a continuation problem from the spiral wave solution as $K$ changes.
 For $K>K_{c}$, the system admits the existence of a smooth core for both $W$ and $S$.
 It is known that for this system, the value of $W$ at the center (i.e., phase singularity) vanishes, i.e., $W(\mathbf{r}_{cent},t)=0$.
 Similarly, the value of $S$ at the spiral center is also vanished.
-As $K$ decreases to the critical value $K_{c}$, the oscillator at the spiral core center may lose its stability and become oscillatory, though the valued of $S$ at the phase singularity still vanishes.
-Therefore, the onset of spiral wave chimera can be regarded as the problem that the central oscillator becomes unstable for $K_{c}$ due to the interaction between the oscillator and environment.
+As $K$ decreases to the critical value $K_{c}$, the oscillator at the spiral core center may lose its stability and become oscillatory, though the value of $S$ at the phase singularity still vanishes.
+Therefore, the onset of the SWC pattern can be regarded as the problem that the central oscillator becomes unstable for $K_{c}$ due to the interaction between the oscillator and environment.
 In other words, to estimate $K_{c}$, we need to check the stability of the central oscillator with the environmental coupling.
 The equation of the central oscillator reads,

 The above equation has a unique stationary solution $W^{ss}_{cent}=0$.
 Let $\delta W= W_{cent}-W^{ss}_{cent}$, we get the evolution of the perturbation $\delta W$ as,

 which means the perturbation $\delta W$ behaves like